iamEtornam/attendaceTaskLog_app/README.md

 * A little knowledge of Dart and Flutter
 * A brain to think 🤓🤓

+## APK
+* Release build apk can be found inside the apk folder

 ## Getting Started
 * Clone the repo
 ````